Connections (British TV series): Series 3 (1997)

+Series 4 (2023)

+Released as Connections with James Burke on 9 November 2023 on Curiosity Stream.

 Related works

-The first series received a companion book, also by Burke.
-All three Connections series have been released in their entirety as DVD box sets in the US.
+The first series received a companion book written by Burke and published by Little, Brown and Company.
+The first three Connections series have been released in their entirety as DVD box sets in the US.
 The ten episodes of series one were released in Europe (Region 2) on 6 February 2017.

 Burke also wrote a recurring column for Scientific American which explored the history of science and ideas, going back and forth through time explaining things on the way and, generally, coming back to the starting point.
 The columns were collated into a book in 1995 (ISBN 0-316-11672-6).

 Burke produced another documentary series called The Day the Universe Changed in 1985, which explored man's concept of how the universe worked in a manner similar to the original Connections.

 Richard Hammond's Engineering Connections, shown on BBC2, follows a similar format, as does Latif Nasser's Connected TV series shown on Netflix.

 In video games

 Connections, a Myst-style computer game with James Burke and others providing video footage and voice acting, was released in 1995.
 It was a runner-up for Computer Gaming World's award for the best "Classics/Puzzles" game of 1995, which ultimately went to You Don't Know Jack.
 The editors wrote of Connections, "That you enjoy yourself so much you hardly realize that you're learning is a tribute to the design."

 A clip from the episode "Yesterday, Tomorrow and You" appears in the 2016 video game The Witness.